OxWearables/wearable-teaching/_posts/2022-11-30-prac5-6-Association-Analysis-in-UK-Biobank.md

 $ dx download -r users/Rosemary_Walmsley32/rap_wearables # again change the file path as appropriate
 ```

+## Getting files between the VM and the RAP using the command line interface

+This is **not** part of the practical.
+However, in the data challenge you may find you need to transfer files between the VM and the RAP.
+These instructions introduce how you can do that with the Command Line Interface.

+### Aim

+These notes are for you if you:
+- want to upload a file to the RAP from the VM
+- want to download a file from the RAP to the VM

+We are going to use the command line interface to transfer the file directly and securely from the VM to the RAP.

+**Reasons you might want to upload a file to the RAP:** You have processed the accelerometer data on BMRC (yay!) and can access a summary file containing the accelerometer phenotypes on your VM.
+You now want to upload it to the RAP to link it with other participant data.

+**Reasons you might want to download a file from the RAP:** PLEASE DO NOT DO THIS IN GENERAL!
+But, you may want to download a text file containing participant IDs in your cohort from the RAP to your VM so you only process the subset of accelerometer data you need.

+### Steps

+1. Login to the VM and complete all steps below on the VM.

+2. Ensure your existing conda environment is activated by running: `conda activate wearables_workshop`.

+3. Run `pip3 install dxpy` ([Downloads - DNAnexus Documentation](https://documentation.dnanexus.com/downloads))).
+You may find you need to update pip: `pip install --upgrade pip`.

+4. Navigate to the directory containing the files you need locally*.

+5. Run `dx login` to log you in to the RAP ([Command Line Quickstart - DNAnexus Documentation](https://documentation.dnanexus.com/getting-started/cli-quickstart).
+You will need to enter your username and password.
+You may also have to select the project you want.

+6. Run `dx cd users/Rosemary_Walmsley32` to navigate between directories on the RAP.
+[This is just an example - navigate to the folder you want, not to my folder :)] You can read more about the dx command line interface in the links, but you can also run other commands prefaced by dx (e.g. `dx ls`)

+7. To download the file my_eid_list.txt, run `dx download my_eid_list.txt`.

+8. To upload the file accelerometer_summary.csv, run `dx upload accelerometer_summary.csv`.

+[Note the similarities with how you work with files in the temporary storage on a cloud instance.]

+9. Logout using `dx logout`.
+Your file should now be downloaded/ uploaded.

+*This is not strictly necessary.
+You can navigate between directories or control it using filepaths later.
+But this keeps it simple.

 ## Troubleshooting and bugs

 If you have a question, speak to any of the tutors (Aidan Acquah, Alaina Shreves, Rosemary Walmsley).